 Unlike sole traders, for tax purposes, if you are a director of a limited company, you are an ‘employee’ of the company.
 You are therefore liable to pay Class 1 NIC’s on your earnings.
 The limited company is also liable to pay Class 1 NIC’s as your ‘employer’.

-These NIC deductions should be paid to HMRC by the 19th of each month, unless payments are low, where you may be able to pay quarterly.
+These NIC deductions should be paid to HMRC by the 22nd of each month (19th if you are paying by post).
+You may be able to pay quarterly if you usually owe HMRC less than £1,500 every month.
+Contact HMRC’s payment enquiry helpline to request this.

-Limited Company directors and other employees may also have to pay Class 1A NIC’s for ‘benefits in kind’ such as company car provision.
+Limited Company directors and other employees may also have to pay Class 1A NIC’s for ‘benefits in kind’ such as a company car.
 Your accountant will declare such benefits each year on your P11D form.